If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 Feedback polls are designed to help understand what pain points your visitors are having while taking certain actions, so you can better understand how to improve their overall experience.

-However, with their incoming feedback tool, you can actually get instant visual feedback on what aspects of UI your visitors are most happy or most upset with about at any given moment.
+With their incoming feedback tool, you can get instant visual feedback on what aspects of UI your visitors are most happy or most upset with at any given moment.

 Second, with the ability to ask users for feedback easily across all your platforms, getting quick feedback from your visitors is simple.

-Usertesting is great.
-These guys have actually compiled a huge database of users that are paid to test out website changes, give feedback on design, and all sorts of other UX/UI things.
+Usertesting is a great resource to have real people give feedback on your website.
+This company has compiled a huge database of users that are paid to test out website changes, give feedback on design and all a variety of other tasks related to the UX/UI of your website.

-With a lot of development, one of the big things that can really go wrong is you end up building a product or service that no one wants to use, or very little anyways.
+With a lot of development, one of the big things that can really go wrong is you end up building a site that no one wants to use or doesn't connect with your ideal audience.
+Test your copy and test your functionality - be sure what you envision is really what your audience needs.

 By utilizing the paid testers within Usertesting, you can ask questions to understand what your potential audience is facing before you even make a decision to put your developers to the task.
-This save time, money, and a lot of unnecessary failures.
+This provides you the opportunity to address what solutions your users are looking for and whether or not your concept is driving the value of your solution home.
+This saves time, money, and a lot of unnecessary failures.

 With feedback software, users can anonymously give feedback or suggestions to a company about how to improve their products or service.

-The feedback is added into a project management portal, so that certain stakeholders can be involved on what to do with the new information.
+The feedback is added into a project management portal so that certain stakeholders can be involved in what to do with the new information.
 The projects can also be hidden if it's not fully ready for those same stakeholders' eyes.

 It's a great way to keep the entire team on task with what they need to do to help improve visitor satisfaction, as well as keep your inbound users happy.